Use your knowledge of fashion trends to drive sales.

 Whatever project you’re working on, you’ve got to be very aware of your target market.
 Is this magazine advertisement designed to attract 13-year-olds or 30-year olds?
 Women or men?
 Once you know your audience, you ensure that you communicate a consistent style throughout the entire project.

 Many people need your expertise, so you can use your talents in many situations.
-Textile Designers need your insider fashion advice to choose patterns and colors for next season’s fabrics, retail stores plan displays around your chosen fashion theme, and manufacturing companies coordinate their clothing lines not only with the current fashion trends but also with the lines in the rest of their stores.
+Textile Designer need your insider fashion advice to choose patterns and colors for next season’s fabrics, retail stores plan displays around your chosen fashion theme, and manufacturing companies coordinate their clothing lines not only with the current fashion trends but also with the lines in the rest of their stores.
 No matter where you turn, everyone wants in on the latest trends.

 The key to pulling off a successful fashion campaign is unity.
 Your trips to the runways of New York tell you that blues are in and feathers are making their comeback.
 Jot that down in your notebook and start blending these popular themes into your work, whether it’s a clothing line or a magazine ad.